baburerdem/Api-TRACE/README.md

 	- MoviePy

 2. Update the following variables with appropriate values:
-	- "video_name" : Name of the experiment video.
+	- `video_name` : Name of the experiment video.
-	- "begin_min" and `begin_sec`: Time when the shock was applied in the experiment video.
+	- `begin_min` and `begin_sec`: Time when the shock was applied in the experiment video.
-	- "exp_duration_min" and `exp_duration_sec`: Duration of the shock.
+	- `exp_duration_min` and `exp_duration_sec`: Duration of the shock.

 3. Run the script in a Python environment.

 4. Follow the instructions prompted in the console window to measure a bee, draw box areas, and define the shock area on the video frames.

 Files:
 - {ExperimentVideoName}.mp4 : Experiment video, which is the input for the code.
 - {ExperimentVideoName}_Shock.txt : Output .txt file includes shock event data, the input of Learning Curve Plotter (R code).
 - {ExperimentVideoName}_DotVideo.mp4 : Output .mp4 video is showing the tracked positions of the bees.

 Notes:
 - Ensure the experiment video is accessible and properly named.
 - The script utilizes various image processing techniques and interactive functionalities to facilitate analysis and tracking of bee movements.

 For further inquiries or assistance, please contact Babur Erdem (author of the script) at ebabur@metu.edu.tr.